mganss/XmlSchemaClassGenerator/README.md

                                of string
                                TYPE can be i[nt], l[ong], or d[ecimal].
   -e, --edb, --enable-data-binding
-                             Enable INotifyPropertyChanged data binding -r, --order                Emit order for all class members stored as XML element
+                             enable INotifyPropertyChanged data binding -r, --order                emit order for all class members stored as XML element
   -c, --pcl                  PCL compatible output
   -p, --prefix=PREFIX        the PREFIX to prepend to auto-generated namespace